Aftab-Akram/administrate-field-lazy_has_many/README.md

   # ...
 end
 ```
-i.e `result_limit` will the maximum result the field will post to action endpoint
+i.e `result_limit` attribute maximum result value the field will post to action endpoint with `search` paramter

 ## Contributing